oorestisime/elliptic_curves/README.md

+#General

+This project is part of my research project for my Master's degree.
+For the moment more info on the website: http://oioannou.com/2015/research/

 #Elliptic Curves

-This is a module on elliptic curves using python.
+All of the features are implemented with elliptic curves using python.
-For the moment more info on the website: http://oioannou.com/2015/research/

 # Features

 - Edwards curves
 - Montgomery curves
+- Weierstrass
 - Encryption
 - Re-encryption
 - Decryption
+- Disjucntion proof of encryption
 - Proof of knowledge of re-encryption
 - DDH verifier
 - public mixing
 - Homomorphic addition and tallying of messages (e-voting)

-# Coming

-- Other forms of curves
-- other ZKP
-- message encoding

 # Config